edap/edap.github.com/content/_index.md

  -->

+I work with product companies, design studios, and artists to ship real-time 3D experiences for the web.

 If you're interested in hiring me for freelance work get in touch at info (at) davideprati (dot) com

-Past collaborations include software companies, design studios, artists and public institutions such as:
+Past collaborations:

 - [Volkswagen Future Center](https://schiffbauergasse.de/poi/vw-group-future-center-europe)
 - [HERE Technologies](https://www.here.com/)